lingxuez/sLED/README.md

 result_multicore <- sLED(X=X, Y=Y, npermute=1000, useMC=TRUE, mc.cores=2)
 ```
 Please note that you need to have R packages `doParallel` and `parallel` installed.

+## Simulations
+We provide the code to re-produce the simulation results in the paper.
+Please refer to the R script

+> simulations/simulate.R

 ## Tests
 This package is still under developement, and has only been tested on Mac OS X 10.11.6.